 The Early Childhood / Parent Library

-This lovely collection of books and periodicals, especially relevant for Steiner School parents, is available to the community on Tuesdays 8:30-10:00 am (during Coffee Hour or Craft-Tea Group) in the Multipurpose Room at the west wing of the Lower School, or by email/message request online.
+This lovely collection of books and periodicals, especially relevant for our parents, is available to the community on Tuesdays 8:30-10:00 am (during Coffee Hour or Craft-Tea Group) in the Multipurpose Room at the west wing of the Lower School, or by email/message request online.
 Find children’s picture books and resources on child development, parenting, and Waldorf Education topics (such as crafts, festivals, food, song and stories) here.

 High School Library Resources